aitechroberts/ml_adversary/notes.md

 - So there's only 10 classifiers for each which scales linearly

 This is called ensemble methods where you use many classifiers

+#### Linear Classification
+Uses one or more hyperplanes as decision boundaries

+Insert equations here

+The a^T vector controls the orientation of the boundary which makes sense since it basically combines a ton of lines to make the hyperplane

+- SVMs are linear by design

+Naive Bayes Classifiers are also linear

+Insert equation here

+- at prediction time log() terms are fixed a and b in a^T * x + b = 0
+- values of x are indicator values in Bernoulli Native Bayes and counts in Multinomial

+K-Nearest Neighbors are nonlinear
+- but the decision boundary can be approximated as locally linear in specific locations
+- Adding neighbors becomes that degree polynomial drawing that hyperplane I believe, confirm that

+Definitely insert that picture here from slides

+Noise attack on convolutional neural networks
+- Take image not in training set, create an image of noise and scale it (multiply it) to .007 or 1/150.
+- In the range of 0-255 of the pixels we have basically added 1-2, but it destroys the classifier and not it thinks the panda is a reddish, light brown gibbon

+Insert CAPTCHA defense example because it's a super cool use case.

+#### Why adversarial linear classification?

+Basically gives us intuitino to understand attacking and defending nonlinear classifiers

+## Attacks
+feature vectos x_i are
+- not training data
+- are attack candidates that can be pushed to x_i + delta_x_i

+Attack vectors must be constrained because it's not an attack if you literally change the data

+### Attack Goals
+1. Targeted attack is to defeat just one point for any given reason like a SPAM email
+2. Reliability attacks just destroy the classifier

+Optimal policy on the attack depends on the steepness of the line, and which way to move depends on the a-vector

+Noise attack with absolute sum constraint results in the same attack vectors as the patch attack

+Noise attack with max constraint (l_inf)
+- you get a square around the point instead of a diamond using: max(abs(delta_x_i^1), (delta_x_i^2)) <= C

+Noise attack with Euclidean constraint (l_2), basically pythagorean theorem *at least in 2D for sure, idk about 3D
+- creates a circle
+- attack vector must be perpendicular to the boundary so delta_x_i is + or - k * a for some value k since it's in the direction of the a-vector

+### Defense
+You retrain by using original images and noisy images using the correct labels actually hardens the classifier.
+Could do this multiple times, but usually only one works.
+People can commonly only train the noise rather than the original image which is a bad move because then you could be attacked by just going back to the original.